Introduction

 Ask these questions:

-- What is the minimum height of the system?
+- What is the absolute minimum allowable height of the system?

 - Is installation space limited when the column is fully retracted?